 Check out Evan Finds the Third Room for their signature washed out slightly overdriven sound.

 Next up is the Blues Driver!
 The Blues Driver is a versatile overdrive pedal going from a nice clean breakup to full saturation depending on how you dial it in.

-Playing a left-handed sparkly Jaguar, Courtney Barnett is a fan of the BD-2 and you can hear it littered about her albums and live performances.
-Courtney has a really cool conversational vocal delivery style with a sweet overdriven guitar sound.
+Equipped with a left-handed sparkly Jaguar, Courtney Barnett is a big fan of the BD-2 and you can hear it littered throughout her albums and live performances.
+Courtney has a really cool conversational vocal delivery accompanying a sweet overdriven guitar sound.

 Onto the green one.
 Tremolo is an effect that has been used since the ‘60s.
-It’s an effect that manipulates the volume of your guitar signal.
-Quite simple really!
+It’s an effect that rhythmically manipulates the volume of your guitar signal , quite simple really!

-There were a few different players I wanted to mention whilst discussing the TR-2 but I decided to go with Stuart Braithewaite of Mogwai.
+There were a few different players we wanted to mention whilst discussing the TR-2 but in the end, we decided to go with Stuart Braithewaite of Mogwai.
 The 1997 album, ‘Young Team’, is littered with the TR-2, no track as evidently tremolo-y as the start of ‘R U Still in 2 It’.